madtechteamindia/cropsuggestion/README.md

-# AgriBot – Smart Crop & Fertilizer Recommender
+# FarmMate – Smart Crop & Fertilizer Recommender

-AgriBot is a machine learning-powered agriculture assistant that helps users determine the most suitable crop to grow based on soil and environmental conditions.
+FarmMate is a machine learning-powered agriculture assistant that helps users determine the most suitable crop to grow based on soil and environmental conditions.
 It also recommends fertilizer corrections and provides detailed, human-like crop care tips including soil suggestions and cultivation advice.

 ---